pbadler/forecasting-dynamics-course/assignments/tournament.md

 class describing their model.
-5. After everyone has submitted their forecasts (just five numbers), I will evaluate their accuracy by comparing them to the observed 2014-2018 values using RMSE?
-ASE?
+5. After everyone has submitted their forecasts (just five numbers), I will evaluate their accuracy by comparing them to the observed 2014-2018 values using mean absolute error (MAE).
 6. The winning team will bask in eternal glory, and a cheap candy prize.

 ### Background ###

 As we've discussed, mechanistic knowledge can improve forecasts.
-The forage data come from the Sierra Nevada foothills of California.
+The forage data come from the [San Joaquin Experimental Range](https://www.fs.fed.us/psw/ef/san_joaquin/), in the Sierra Nevada foothills of California.
 Here is the citation for the data, which USDA NRCS and University of California Extension have generously made public for our use:

 Dennis Dudley, USDA NRCS Rangeland Specialist, Madera County; Neil McDougald, UCCE Livestock, Range, and Natural Resources Advisor Emeritus, Madera County